 I am currently writing a fiction that I hope to have published in the summer of 2012.
 I have spent most of my freelance career writing articles of various types, poetry, and short stories.
-This is my first novel and I am excited about the story.
+This is my first novel, and I am excited about the story.

 As I began to write this current work, I was beginning to see exactly what the author meant in her interview.
 I was learning more about the characters in the story as I wrote the story.
 I have seen things I need to add or subtract based on the way the characters, and the story, develop along the way.
 They begin to sort of take on a life of their own.
 One of the interesting things she stated was how one character refused to go in a direction she wanted to take him in the story–cool.

 The other thing I wanted to share was the challenge of keeping track of multiple characters.
 This presents its own true test of memory and skill *laughing*.
-I once found I had written several paragraphs of dialog between two characters–one of which was suppose to be dead.
-This was early on in the story and I realized I had not yet become familiar with my characters–she (unknown author) was right again.
+I once found I had written several paragraphs of dialog between two characters–one of which was supposed to be dead.
+This was early on in the story and I realized I had not yet become familiar with my characters.
+She (unknown author) was right again.
 We writers need a good sense of humor and we must be willing to laugh at ourselves once in a while.